North Florida

 Monday

-Showers and possibly a thunderstorm, with scattered severe thunderstorms possible in the afternoon and evening.
+Showers and possibly a thunderstorm, with scattered severe thunderstorms possible from late morning through afternoon.
 High near 81°F. Breezy, with a south wind 13 to 18 mph, with gusts as high as 29 mph.
 Chance of precipitation is 90%.

 Monday Night